 STS.
 The STSs are inspected periodically throughout the juvenile migration season with a video monitoring system.
 If a screen is found to be damaged it will be removed and either replaced with the spare STS or repaired and returned to service.
 A turbine unit shall not be operated with a known damaged or nonfunctioning STS or without a full complement of STSs.
 If an STS fails on a weekend or at night when maintenance crews are not available, the respective turbine unit will be shut down and generation switched to another, fully screened unit.
 If all screened turbine units are in service, water may be spilled until the affected STS can be removed and repaired or replaced.

 Gatewell Orifices.
 Each gatewell has two 12" orifices with air operated valves to allow fish to exit the gatewell.
 Under normal operation, one orifice per gatewell is operated.
 To minimize blockage from debris, orifices are cycled and backflushed at least once per day, and more frequently if required by heavy debris loads.
-If an air-valve fails, the valve should be closed and the alternate orifice for that gatewell operated until repairs can be made.
-If both orifices are blocked with debris, damaged, or must be kept closed, the turbine unit will be taken out of service until repairs can be made.
-If repairs are to take longer than 48 hours, juvenile fish will be dipped from the gatewell with a gatewell dip basket.
-During any closure event of orifices in an operating turbine unit, gatewells will be checked hourly.
-During times of high fish passage or if there is evidence of any difficulty in holding fish in gatewells, fish are to be dipped from the gatewells at a more frequent interval
+If an air-valve that operates the orifice fails, the orifice should be closed and the alternate orifice for that gatewell operated until repairs can be made.
+If both air-valves that operate the orifices in a gatewell fail and the orifice cannot be fully operated, or must be kept closed, the turbine unit will normally be taken out of service until repairs can be made.
+At the discretion of the Project Biologist, both orifices in a gatewell may be closed for up to 5 hours in an operating turbine unit with STSs in place, but orifice closure times may need to be less depending on fish numbers and condition.
+Reduce turbine unit loading to the lower end of the 1% efficiency range if deemed necessary by the Project Biologist.
+If both orifices remain closed after 5 hours, the turbine unit will be taken out of service.
+During any orifice closure, gatewells shall be monitored hourly (unit is operating) or at least every two hours (unit is not operating) by project personnel for signs of fish problems or mortality.
+If repairs are to take longer than 48 hours and both orifices in a gatewell need to remain closed, juvenile fish will be dipped from the gatewell with a gatewell dip basket in accordance with the project dewatering and fish-handling plan.
+During times of high fish passage or if there is evidence of any difficulty in holding fish in gatewells, fish are to be dipped from the gatewells prior to the 48 hours.